23 Good Work Habit Examples to Build a Successful Career

 20. Keep Your Promises and Be Punctual

-One important way of developing this habit is to think carefully before you agree to commitments.
+One crucial way of developing this habit is to think carefully before you agree to commitments.
 It is better to initially decline to commit to something and later be able to come back and follow through with the task than to make a promise that you will not be able to keep.

 Take some time to reflect on why you failed to keep your promise so that you can fix the underlying issue and never do it again.